 - Broken bones in the extremities, such as the hands, feet, arms, and legs, as well as in the face from airbag deployment

-- Head injuries, including traumatic brain injuries (TBI)
+- Head injuries, including traumatic brain injuries (TBIs)

 - Diseases from exposure to toxic chemicals spilled in the accident

-If you choose to retain a Marion truck accident lawyer through the Fitch Law Firm, we may be able to call upon relevant experts to testify to the extent of your suffering so the court can gain a better understanding of your hardships.
+If you choose to retain a truck accident lawyer through the Fitch Law Firm LLC, we can call upon relevant experts to testify to the extent of your suffering so that the court can gain a better understanding of your hardships.
 These experts can include:

-Negligent Causes of Truck Accidents
+Frequent Causes of Truck Crashes

-- Driving while distracted from their surroundings
+- Driving while distracted

 - Mechanical failure